ec6862/web102_prework/README.md

 ## Notes

-Describe any challenges encountered while building the app. \p In Challenge 3, it was difficult constructing the necessary steps needed for the 'for loop' because I was unable to piece together the requirements.
+Describe any challenges encountered while building the app. <br>
+In Challenge 3, it was difficult constructing the necessary steps needed for the 'for loop' because I was unable to piece together the requirements.
 Since I was still a bit new to the template literals, I was experimenting what would work in template literals.
 For example, in the following scenario below, how would I know that
 "<h3> Hello World </h3>"
 would be read as an HTML element, and not just a string?
 After experimenting with template literals for a while, I figured out that backticks (``) work differently from parentheses (""), in that backticks allow for other HTML elements to be used, and would classify it if it detected these elements.